88ngreen88/Final_Project_Repo/README.md

 ![download-2](https://user-images.githubusercontent.com/115309980/232607619-9acb3814-c89f-41bc-bc1a-2768858f37ee.png)

-When performing EDA on the large set of images, I first noticed that all of the PNG images were different sizes, so they would need to be resized to be all the same dementions.
+When performing EDA on the large set of images, I first noticed that all of the PNG images were different sizes, so they would need to be resized to be all the same dimentions.
 I decided to resize all images to be 128X128.
-I also tried resizing all images to 224X224 but my comdel performed worse.
+I also tried resizing all images to 224X224 but my models performed worse.
 See below for a plot showing the distribution of image sizes:

 ![download-3](https://user-images.githubusercontent.com/115309980/232609968-79a1fff4-9b91-424c-a30c-b2d3e440eb5a.png)